Vyral/base-template/_posts/2021-10-15-make-it-a-fun-safe-halloween-with-this-spooktacular-guide.md

 ---
 layout: post
-title: 'Make It a Fun, Safe Halloween With This Spooktacular Guide'
+title: Make It a Fun, Safe Halloween With This Spooktacular Guide
-date: 2020-10-22 00:00:00
+date: 2021-10-15 00:00:00
 tags:
   - Real Estate
 excerpt: Halloween will be here before you know it!